hardyoyo/RodmanPottingerCookbook/recipes/GlutenFreeFieldRoastReplacement.md

 ### Roast

-When you're ready to make the roast, press some tofu, then chop into 1/2 in cubes.
+When you’re ready to make the roast, press some tofu, then chop into 1/2 in cubes.
 Put in a medium container, and cover the tofu with marinade.
 Marinade for at least 30 minutes, but like most marinades, longer is better.
 Days, even.
 Four hours is good.